William C. Dement: Biography

 In 1975 he launched the American Sleep Disorders Association, now known as the American Academy of Sleep Medicine, and served as president for its first twelve years.
 In that same year he and Mary Carskadon invented the Multiple Sleep Latency Test used to measure sleepiness, a test of how quickly people fall asleep, sleep onset latency, during several daytime opportunities.
+He later was inducted to the Hall of Fame of the American Sleep and Breathing Academy (ASBA), and he gave his last conference lecture to healthcare professionals at the 2016 Annual Session of ASBA.

 He was also chairman of the National Commission on Sleep Disorders Research, whose final report led directly to the creation of a new agency within the National Institutes of Health, the National Center on Sleep Disorders Research.

-Dement was the author of The Promise of Sleep and The Sleepwatchers, and wrote the first undergraduate textbook in the field..
+Dement was the author of The Promise of Sleep and The Sleepwatchers, and wrote the first undergraduate textbook in the field.
 The Promise of Sleep was featured in the 2012 independent comedy film Sleepwalk with Me, and Dement also made a cameo appearance in the film.

+According to Robert Van de Castle, Dement was a heavy smoker who gave up the habit after dreaming he had lung cancer.
+Castle quotes Dement's book Some must watch while some must sleep, published in 1974, in which the author recounts a dream in which an X-ray of his chest, showed he had extensive lung cancer.
+In the dream, the cancer diagnosis was confirmed by a fellow doctor who conducted a physical examination.
+Dement experienced deep anguish in the dream, knowing that he would die, never to see his children grow up.
+On waking, however, he felt a sense of joy and relief that he could now alter the direction of his life.
+He immediately gave up smoking.

 At the start of his academic career, he was a jazz musician and played bass.
 While at the University of Washington, he played with Quincy Jones, a time during which he also befriended Ray Charles.
 During the late 1980s, while at Stanford, he was known to have played, on at least one occasion, with artist-in-residence, Stan Getz.